joergflorin/EasyBulkMailer/README.md

 **Usage**

 This is just a first attempt, only the "mailing engine" is more or less implemented.
 You can start a very simple gui tool or use a command line tool.
-Later in the progress I will add a more complex gui with contacts preview start, interrupt and checkpoint/restart features.
+Later in the progress I will add a more complex gui with contacts preview, start, interrupt and checkpoint/restart features.

 *Configuration*